+These No Bake Chocolate Peppermint Balls are a perfect healthy holiday treat!
 Do you know that being pregnant this time of year is hard?
 Like, really, really hard?
 Something sweet is being pushed my way every other second and it’s as if I have a built-in excuse to say, “Why not?” and indulge.
-Again and again.

 The second best thing about these incredible little chocolate peppermint balls?
 You can have them made in 15 minutes.
 Need a last minute hostess gift?
 Need a sweet treat now?
 Don’t have time to make traditional holiday candies or cookies?
 Here you go.

 How to Make No Bake Chocolate Peppermint Balls